crimsoncore/dfir/src/static.md

 Run strings on NativeDump
 HxD or XXD on NativeDump.exe

-LitterBox?
+LitterBox

-threatcheck on rubeus (make sure defender execption is off for the folder both files are located)
+threatcheck/GoCheck on rubeus (make sure defender execption is off for the folder both files are located)

-Check output threatcheck
+Check output threatcheck/gocheck

 erase with 0x00's